Your Comprehensive Guide on How to Become a Plumber

 Trade unions, contractors' associations, and individual businesses sponsor apprenticeship programs.
 The Bureau of Labor Statistics offers a comprehensive apprenticeship search tool.
 You can also check with local chapters of plumbers' unions and contractors' associations.
 The longest-standing plumbers' union is the United Association (UA).
 It also boasts the longest-running nationally recognized apprenticeship program.

-The Plumbing-Heating-Cooling Contractors' Association (PHCCA) offers another option.
-The PHCCA advocates for the plumbing and HVAC industries as professions.
+The Plumbing-Heating-Cooling Contractors' Association (PHCC) offers another option.
+The PHCC advocates for the plumbing and HVAC industries as professions.
 They uphold and promote professional standards through education and training.
 This training includes apprenticeship programs.

 After completing your apprenticeship, you'll be ready to take the licensing exam for your trade.
 To work as a plumber, you need to pass this exam and complete other requirements of licensing.